Pokémon breeding guide

 Egg group connections

-The chart below shows how each of the egg groups are interconnected.
-It will give you an idea of how easy it will be for your Pokémon to learn a move from another Pokémon (e.g. a TM you taught and can't get again).
+The table below shows how each of the egg groups are interconnected.
+It gives an idea of how easy it is for a Pokémon to learn a move from another Pokémon (e.g. special moves or an expensive move tutor move).
+We used to have a graph but there are now too many connections to make it readable.

 Each Pokémon is assigned to one or more egg groups, and only Pokémon in the same egg groups may breed.